Ivan Tavčar: Literary work

 Tavčar was influenced by the literature of the older generation of Slovenian nationalist and liberal authors, known as Young Slovenes (Mladoslovenci), among them Fran Levstik, Josip Jurčič, Josip Stritar, and Janko Kersnik.
 However, Tavčar was one of the first who fully adhered to Literary realism, rejecting the post-romanticism of the Young Slovenes.

 He started writing at the age of 17 in a school magazine and attained stylistic maturity in his latest works.
 He signed many of his works with the pseudonym Emil Leon.
 He often depicted rural environments of his native Upper Carniola, in which he saw a genuine and healthy counterpart to the somehow degenerate urban life.
 His most important work is Visoška kronika (The Visoko Chronicle), a short historical novel set in the period after the Thirty Years' War in the 17th century.
 Another important work is Cvetje v jeseni (Blossoms in Autumn), a novel of a middle age urban dweller who moves to the countryside, where he falls in love with a younger girl.

-Although he never rejected his Roman Catholic religion, he was essentially an agnostic who adhered to an outward naturalistic world view.
+Although he never rejected his Catholicism, he was essentially an agnostic who adhered to an outward naturalistic world view.
 In his novels, he conveyed a critically optimistic view on the human condition, drawing from the tradition of Enlightenment and humanism.